braxtons12/hyperion_utils/README.md

 }

 auto main(i32 argc, char** argv) -> i32 {
+    // create a file in the system temporary files directory in the default logging subdirectory
+    // and with default timestamped name (ie "/tmp/Hyperion/Hyperion [2022-11-21=13:44:56].log"),
+    // then create a file sink that will sink to it.
+If any step fails, abort the program with an
+    // error message
     auto file_sink = hyperion::logging::FileSink::create_file()
                      .and_then(hyperion::logging::make_sink<hyperion::logging::FileSink, hyperion::fs::File&&>)
                      .expect("Failed to create the example logging file!");
-    auto sinks = hyperion::logging::Sinks();
+    // create a container of logging sinks, and push our file_sink into it auto sinks = hyperion::logging::Sinks();
     sinks.push_back(std::move(file_sink));
-    auto logger = hyperion::make_unique<hyperion::Logger<Parameters>>(std::move(sinks));
+    // create a new logger and initialize the global logger to it auto logger = hyperion::make_unique<hyperion::Logger<Parameters>>(std::move(sinks));
     hyperion::GlobalLog::set_global_logger(std::move(logger));

     log_thing();
+    return 0;
 }

 ```